 Tymoteusz Zych authored numerous expert reports, legal opinions and academic papers in the field of human rights protection, family law, constitutional law and public international law.
 His opinions and expert reports have been used in legislative process as well as accepted by both Polish and foreign courts and tribunals as well as international judicial Institutions.
 He has also drafted legal acts on request of both public authorities and civil society organizations.

-Zych has been appointed as an expert in numerous expert bodies consulting public policy.
+Zych has been appointed as an expert in numerous bodies consulting public policy.
 He served as a member of consultative boards in Ministry of Justice under four ministers of different political affiliations.
-Since 2015 he has been member of the Respect for Family Life and Family Autonomy Council in the Ministry of Justice.
+Since 2015 he has been member of the Family Life and Family Autonomy Council in the Ministry of Justice.
 Thanks to support from more than 25 NGOs he has been also nominated to the council of the National Freedom Institute, which consults public policy regarding civil society organizations.
 He is also formally consulted by Ministry of Entrepreneurship and Technology.